wickedgoodruby/rfp-2013/lionel-barrow.a-web-developer-tours-gits-source-code.md

 ### Notes

 I've never given this talk before, but I think it'll be pretty cool.
-I studied git's source code extensively in class while pursuing my master's degree, and I think this exercise could be super valuable and enlightening.
+I studied git's source code in graduate school and I think this exercise could be super valuable and enlightening.
 My main concerns would be that:

 * git is written in C, which people might not be familiar with.
 This won't be a problem -- we can talk more about what is going on and how the code is organized than diving into pointers or whatever.
 * A lot of git is organized around complicated merging algorithms, dealing with edge cases, etc. This shouldn't be a problem either.
 Again, we can look at organizational techniques instead of implementation details.